ibm-cloud-docs/codeengine/configmap-secret.md

 ## Using secrets
 {: #secret-using}

-After you define your secret, your jobs or apps can consume and use the information that is stored in the secret by using environment variables.
+After you define your secret, your jobs or apps can consume and use the information that is stored in the secret.
 {: shortdesc}

 ### Using secrets with the CLI
 {: #secret-using-cli}
-{: cli}

 Use defined secrets with jobs or apps.
 Let's use secrets that were previously defined with the CLI with a job.